 According to the John Hopkins Bloomberg American Health Initiative, street drugs are increasingly laced with extremely potent prescription painkillers.
 Those taking these street drugs are often unaware of the increased potency.2 As little as two to three milligrams, a few grains worth, can cause a fatal reaction.

 During routine searches, seizures, evidence collection or other routine work, law enforcement officers and first responders can unknowingly be put at risk.
-The increasing prevalence of synthetic opioids on the streets makes it essential for officers and first responders to take additional precautions during the line of duty.
+The increasing prevalence of prescription analgesics on the streets makes it essential for officers and first responders to take additional precautions during the line of duty.

 Increase Safety During Drug Seizures and Searches